HomeAssistant-Mods/home-assistant-miele/README.md

 * Restart Home Assistant.

-* Setup the new integration from Settings -> Devices and Add Integration.
+* To enable the new integration go to Settings -> Devices and click Add Integration, search for Miele and follow the instructions

-* The Home Assistant Web UI will show you a UI to configure the Miele platform.
-Follow the instructions to log into the Miele Cloud Service.
-This will communicate back an authentication token that will be cached to communicate with the Cloud Service.
+* The Miele Integration configuration flow will show, enter the Name/ Client ID and Client Secret then follow the link to sign-in o the miele developer site (this probably will open automatically).
+After logging in you should be re-directed back to home assistant and the integration is configured.

+* The Default refresh is 5 seconds and the default language comes from your Home Assistant setup, this can be changed by clicking on the Miele Integration and selecting configure.

 Done.
 If you follow all the instructions, the Miele integration should be up and running.
 All Miele devices that you can see in your Mobile application should now be also visible in Home Assistant (miele.*).
 In addition, there will be a number of ```binary_sensors``` and ```sensors``` that can be used for automation.